Cookies on BBB.org

 Unlike geofencing, which triggers a message when someone enters or leaves a designated area, proximity marketing triggers a message when someone is in close physical proximity to a specific business.

 Proximity marketing is most effective when you are looking to reach consumers who are actively shopping for your products/services or are in the middle of their shopping trip.
-When a target customer is in the proximity of a business, that business can send them a message informing them of a special offer or reminding them of a product they recently viewed.
+When a target customer is in proximity of a business, that business can send them a message informing them of a special offer or reminding them of a product they recently viewed.
 This also drives repeat sales because it creates an immediate connection with the customer.

 Grow your small business with valuable tips from the BBB